bazel-contrib/publish-to-bcr/templates/README.md

 The app will automatically substitute in values for `{REPO}`, `{VERSION}`, `{OWNER}`, and `{TAG}` corresponding to your ruleset repository and the release.

 Check that the `strip_prefix` and `url` follow the correct format for your ruleset's release archive.
+If your repository relies on GitHub-generated source archives, then use `{REPO}-{VERSION}`.
+If your repository builds its own release archive, you probably do not have a prefix to be stripped.
+So, set `strip_prefix` to an empty string.

 The `integrity` hash will automatically be filled out by the app.